Representing Injury Victims of Jet Ski Accidents in Miami

 In addition to inadequate training, other common causes of jet ski and personal watercraft accidents include:

-In 2019, Florida Fish and Wildlife reported a marked increase in PWC accidents.
-Miami-Dade County ranks first in jet ski and personal watercraft accidents.
-The most common type of accident is a collision with another vessel, followed by injuries related to a fall on a PWC and collision with a fixed object.
-Many of these accidents can be prevented with sufficient operator training.
+In 2021, Florida Fish and Wildlife reported that Miami-Dade County ranked first in jet ski and personal watercraft accidents.
+The most common type of accident was a collision with another vessel, followed by injuries related to a fall on a PWC and collision with a fixed object.
+Many of these accidents could have been prevented with a sufficiently trained operator.

 If you are injured on a personal watercraft or jet ski accident, even if you believe you were partially at fault, you may still be entitled to damages.
-Contact our Miami personal watercraft accident lawyers today for a free consultation.
+Contact our firm today for a free consultation.

 When a personal watercraft collides with another vessel or stationary object, the driver’s injuries can be catastrophic.
 Head-on collisions can result in traumatic brain injury or death to the operator or a passenger.